10 steps to prepare your business for sale

 8. Know your reason for selling.
 Buyers are always curious as to why a seller wants to exit a business.
 Be prepared to articulate your reasons.

 9. Get your advisory team in place.
-Start interviewing attorneys and accountants that are proficient in mergers and acquisitions.
-Hire an industry specific intermediary to represent you and help you through the selling process.
+Start interviewing attorneys and accountants who are proficient in mergers and acquisitions.
+Hire an industry-specific intermediary to represent you and help you through the selling process.

 10. Keep your eye on the ball.
 Don’t let your business performance decline because you’re too focused on the sale.
 This will only give buyers additional negotiating power and lower their offers.